Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Neem Oil

-Since it has a rich content of antioxidants and fatty acids, it nourishes the skin well.
+It has a RICH CONTENT of antioxidants and fatty acids and nourishes the skin well.
 It heals wounds, acne, and scars.

 Evening Primrose Oil